 My epiphany was to encourage her to become more aware of her own breath.
 This basic thing that our body does on a regular, consistent basis, can be our muse to help us bring meditation and mindfulness into our lives in a real and authentic way.

 When teaching children about mindfulness, my simple explanation is to tell them that it means to pay attention to what they are doing in that moment.
-As a former elementary school teacher and mother of two children of my own, I have told countless children to PAY ATTENTION and FOCUS, but I never really taught them how.
+As a former elementary school teacher and mother of two children, I have told countless children to PAY ATTENTION and FOCUS, but I never really taught them how.
 Before I discovered mindfulness, I didn't really know how to pay attention myself.

 When you stop to acknowledge the myriad of things that are happening to us internally and externally, every second of every day — not to mention our constant commentary about these happenings — it’s truly a miracle that any of us can ever completely pay attention to anything.
 How can we ever get quiet enough and calm enough and still enough to pay attention to the things and people and details of life going on around us?
 How can we be MINDFUL about our own lives?
 How can we find a meditative activity that will keep us grounded and at peace in the ever changing and constantly moving world?